 In the years since his days of training, each of the wrestlers he met through Rodz’s school has become a staple in his life.

-Of these people, he emphatically mentions Tommy Dreamer, a man who Striker admits loves wrestling more than anyone else that he knows.
+Of these people, he emphatically mentions Tommy Dreamer, a man Striker admits loves wrestling more than anyone he knows.

 "We wound up in WWE together, and traveled together.
 All that is too perfect and cannot not be divine in some sort of way," believes Striker.

 Striker always remembers advice imparted by the “Unpredictable” one, which became invaluable later.

 "There are so many ‘Johnnyisms,’ like: ‘Leave a man how you found him.’

 "Sometimes people don’t want to be told how to do anything, and if you become one of those people… say someone comes up to you and says, ‘Hey, I noticed in your arms drags, you’re putting your elbow down, and I’m afraid you might separate your shoulder one day.’
 And you’re the type of person that goes, ‘No. No. I know.’
 ‘Oh, do you know?’
 ‘Okay, man.
 Well, good luck.’
 Leave them how you found them.
 That’s a good one for me."